Python

 This website was created using Pelican, a static site generator written in Python.

-Here are some of the Python libraries and tools that I use:
+Below are some of the Python libraries and tools that I have worked with:

 Pandas, NumPy, Beautiful Soup, Requests, Selenium, Cython, SciPy, NLTK, Matplotlib, pytest, unittest, Django, Flask, Redis, RQ, Pelican, reStructuredText, Sphinx.